mayracu/reading-notes/README.md

-# *My Reading Journal*
+# *Reading Notes: My Reading Journal*

 Hi, my name is Mayra!
-Welcome to my page!
+Welcome to my reading journal!

 On this site I will post some notes and thoughts about my classes and learning path to become a software developer.
 To access my github portfolio you can click [here.](https://github.com/mayracu)